"Tell me and I'll forget, show me and I may remember, involve me and I'll understand."

 Tuition Rates Etc.

-For now, private lessons are scheduled out monthly.
+Private lessons are scheduled out monthly.
 Teaching days will be listed on the calendar under "current students" & once you are admitted to my studio, you may view this tab.

 Payments are due IN ADVANCE for the entire scheduled month (one lesson/week).
 Further payment details are under the "current students" tab.